Impacts of Covid-19

 We’re leading a national research project exploring the impacts of Covid-19 on the UK cultural sector.
 We’re working in collaboration with The Audience Agency, the Creative Industries Policy and Evidence Centre and a national consortium of academic researchers.

 Impacts of Covid-19 on the cultural sector

-The social distancing measures implemented globally in order to slow the spread of COVID-19 have led to the closure of cultural spaces, the cancellation of cultural events and a suspension of much community-based practice for cultural practitioners.
-COVID-19 is already having a devastating impact on the cultural sector, with jobs being lost and live audiences wary of returning.
-It is predicted that the impact of COVID-19 on the cultural sector will have long-lasting impacts, changing cultural practice and engagement as we know it.
+Global social distancing measures have led to the closure of cultural spaces, the cancellation of cultural events and a suspension of much community-based practice for cultural practitioners.
+The pandemic is having a devastating impact on the cultural sector, with jobs being lost and live audiences wary of returning.
+It is predicted that the impact of Covid-19 on the cultural sector will have long-lasting impacts, changing cultural practice and engagement as we know it.

-The overarching value of the project lies in discerning the impacts of the COVID-19 crisis on the cultural industries in a coordinated and nuanced way that highlights the challenges faced by cultural practitioners, organisations and audiences from different backgrounds, regions and art forms.
-Our analysis will engage with a representative range of organisations reflecting different sizes, scales, geographies and sub-sectors.
+The research will highlight the challenges faced by cultural practitioners, organisations and audiences from different backgrounds, regions and art forms.
+Our analysis will also engage with a representative range of cultural organisations reflecting different sizes, scales, geographies and sub-sectors.

-Via a rigorous mixed-methods approach, we will produce an independent overview of the impacts and implications of the current crisis which can be used to provide robust and credible evidence to inform policy planning and decision making in the short and longer term.
+Via a rigorous mixed-methods approach, we will produce an independent overview of the impacts and implications of the current crisis.
+The project’s research questions are:

 Dr Maria Barrett, University of Warwick